xu-yuan1/openvino-docs/pages/get-started-guide/install-openvino-overview/install-openvino-runtime/installing-openvino-shared/installing-from-pypi.rst

 :target:`doxid-openvino_docs_install_guides_installing_openvino_pip_1md_openvino_docs_install_guides_installing_openvino_pip` You can install both OpenVINO™ Runtime and OpenVINO Development Tools through the PyPI repository.
 This page provides the main steps for installing OpenVINO Runtime.

 .. note:: From the 2022.1 release, the OpenVINO™ Development Tools can only be installed via PyPI.
-See :ref:`Install OpenVINO Development Tools <doxid-openvino_docs_install_guides_install_dev_tools>` for detailed steps.
+See :ref:`Install OpenVINO Development Tools <install_openvino_dev_tools>` for detailed steps.